Video Game: Minecraft Adventure Maps

 - Big Fancy Castle: Where the last part of the map is set.

-- Co-Dragons: Magmo The Nightmare Breeder, Blezius, Lord Frozenberg and Grobo to the Scrambled Text Guy.
+- Co-Dragons: Magmo, Blezius, Lord Frozenberg, and Grobo to the scrambled text guy.

 - The tiered equipment sets as well: Guardian is green, Runic is blue, Shadow is purple.

-- Dug Too Deep / Underground Level: The Mines.
+- Dug Too Deep: The Corruption is coming from the Mines.

-- Dungeon Town: Grenor, most of the time.
+- Dungeon Town: Grenor, not once but twice.

-- Eldritch Abomination: The Scrambled Text Guy is implied to be one of these.
+- Eldritch Abomination: Whatever's behind the Demon invasion seems to be one of these.

 - Final Boss: Unknown.

-- Especially notable are The Mad King, who sends vast hordes of minion at you while hiding, but when you get to him he goes down in a few hits and doesn't fight back, and Unknown, where the entire (very long) fight is against minions, until Grobo appears, and he's still just a minion for the Scrambled Text Guy.
+- Especially notable are The Mad King, who sends vast hordes of flunkies at you while hiding, but when you get to him he goes down in a few hits and doesn't fight back, and Unknown, where the entire (very long) fight is against flunkies until Grobo appears, and he's got flunkies of his own while still being just a flunky to the real villain himself.

-- Gameplay and Story Integration: A very screwy example: to defeat Blezius, you have to play the Record, even though playing Records to end boss fights is purely a gameplay mechanic.
+- Gameplay and Story Integration: A very bizarre example: to defeat Blezius, you have to play the Record, even though playing Records to end boss fights is purely a gameplay mechanic.

 - Giant Mook: Grobo.